 OTHER PROVINCE FINANCIAL ASSISTANCE

-Students who are Canadian citizens or permanent residents outside of Ontario may be eligible for financial assistance from their provincial government.
+Students who are Canadian citizens, permanent residents, or protected persons (recognized convention refugees) outside of Ontario may be eligible for financial assistance from their provincial government.
 Applications are usually available in late May or early June.
 For more information, visit the Enrolment Services website.

 FACULTY OF KINESIOLOGY AND PHYSICAL EDUCATION GRANTS

 Ontario residents with unmet financial need beyond their OSAP funding may apply for grants administered by the KPE Registrar’s Office.
 Applications are due by November 1 for consideration in the first round of grants.
 For full details and to apply go to the 'Finances' section of ACORN.

 OTHER GRANTS AND AWARDS